hoooooojjjj/VisualizationReactTree/README_EN.md

 1. **Folder Selection and Upload**

-   - Users can click the "Select Folder" button to upload the root directory of their React or Next project.
+   - Users can click the "Select Folder" button to upload the root directory of their React project.
    - The uploaded file list is read using the Electron API through IPC (Inter-Process Communication).

 2. **Component Tree Parsing**